 Where you work as a real estate agent can also affect how much you earn.
 Obviously, the commission check for a $1 million home is greater than one for a $250,000 house.
 Features like accessibility, location, weather, job market, and demographics can affect a home's sale price.
 For example, a home in a popular school district may have more interest from parents willing to pay a higher price to live near the schools they want their children to attend.

-As with any career, the more experience you have, the more likely you can earn more money.
-According to Glassdoor, a real estate agent with less than one year of experience makes a base pay that averages more than $30,000 less per year than one with 15 or more years of experience [5].
+As with any career, the more experience you have, the more likely you are to earn more money.
+According to Glassdoor, a real estate agent with less than one year of experience makes a median total pay, which includes base salary and commission, that averages about $90,000 less per year than one with 15 or more years of experience [3].

 Although you have ample independence and operate much like someone who is self-employed, real estate agents must work for a brokerage.
 In many states, you'll even need a broker to sponsor you so you can officially get your license.
 For this reason, it's essential to choose your brokerage carefully and consider the size of the company, the types of real estate they specialize in, and more.
 A brokerage with an excellent reputation in a community is likely to have more clients, which means more potential earnings for you.